juzybits/polymedia-commando/README.md

   - find_nfts: Find all NFTs and their owners for a set of collections ...

-For more information on a specific command, type: commando COMMAND -h
+For more information about a command: pnpm commando COMMAND -h
 ```

 ## TypeScript utilities